sagemath/sagewiki_to_gh-2022-10-10/days33/lfunction/tripleproduct.md

-#Use the following command to attach the eulerprod package (after downloading it from Purple Sage)
+#Use the following command to attach the eulerprod package (after downloading it from Purple Sage):

 attach /users/lola/desktop/eulerprod.py

-#Auxiliary functions that will be called later on
+#Auxiliary functions that will be called later on:

 R_cdf = CDF['x']